AtharvaNG/RAG_based_AI_Teaching_Assistant/README.md

 Convert all the mp3 files to json by ruunning mp3_to_json

 ## Step 4 - Convert the json files to Vectors
-Use the file preprocess_json to convert the json files to a dataframe with Embeddings and save it as a joblib pickle
+Use the file process_json to convert the json files to a dataframe with Embeddings and save it as a joblib pickle

 ## Step 5 - Prompt generation and feeding to LLM